ComplianceAsCode/content/README.md

 ## Installation
 The preferred method of installation is via the package manager of your distribution.
-On RHEL and Fedora you can use:
+On *Red Hat Enterprise Linux* and *Fedora* you can use:
 `yum install scap-security-guide`.

 On Debian (sid), you can use:
 `apt install ssg-debian` for Debian guides.
 `apt install ssg-debderived` for Debian-based distributions (e.g. Ubuntu) guides.
 `apt install ssg-nondebian` for other distributions guides (RHEL, Fedora, etc.).
-`apt install ssg-applications` for application-oriented guides (Firefox,JBoss, etc.).
+`apt install ssg-applications` for application-oriented guides (Firefox, JBoss, etc.).

 If SCAP Security Guide is not packaged in your distribution or if the version that is packaged is too old, you need to build the content yourself and install it via `make install`.
 Please see the [BUILD.md](BUILD.md) document for more info.
+We also recommend opening an issue on that distributions bug tracker to voice interest.

 Or you can download pre-built SSG zip archive from [latest release](https://github.com/OpenSCAP/scap-security-guide/releases/latest).

 ## Build from the source
-Please see the [BUILD.md](BUILD.md) document for build instructions.
+Please see the [BUILD.md](BUILD.md) document for detailed build instructions.

 ## Usage
 We assume you have installed SCAP Security Guide system-wide into a